Five key pitfalls to avoid when implementing OKRs

 By progressively increasing the sophistication of your tracking system, you can avoid overwhelming your team while maintaining a clear path towards your OKRs.

-Pitfall 2: Disconnection from the Company Vision and Enterprise Roadmap
+#2: Disconnect from the Company Vision

 OKRs must always align with your organization's broader vision and directly connect to your Enterprise Roadmap or Project Portfolio.
 This connection forms the 'Golden Thread' that flows up and down the organization, allowing executives to steer the ship while helping those doing the work to understand the "why" and how their efforts connect all the way up to the organization's strategy.
-From the strategy, connected to OKRs, connected to the Portfolio Roadmap, and further down into Epics, Features, and eventually Stories and Tasks - this clear linkage ensures everyone's efforts contribute to a common, clearly defined goal.

 OKRs should be ambitious but achievable.
 Striking the right balance can be a challenging endeavor.
 Google's rework guidelines suggest aiming for a "sweet spot" where about 60-70% of OKRs are achieved.
 If you're consistently hitting 100% of your OKRs, they might not be ambitious enough.
 If you're reaching less than 60%, your OKRs could be overly ambitious, potentially discouraging your teams.

-Pitfall 4: Failing to Review and Adjust OKRs Regularly
+#4: Failing to Review and Adjust OKRs

 In the face of an ever-changing business landscape, adaptability is a must.
 This notion became prominent with the advent of software engineering as commonplace in big organizations.
 Prior to this, when projects had fewer unknowns, planning a project from start to finish at the onset was manageable.
 As technology evolved, so did the unknown variables, making it increasingly challenging to predict outcomes.